 When should I send my email?

 When customers sign up to your email marketing be upfront as to the type and frequency of your email messages so they know what to expect and when.
 You should aim to send your emails at a time that they are likely to open them.
-This is unique to all businesses so the only way to work out the best time of day and best day of the week to send your emails is to test, analyse the results and test again eg you could A/B split test your email by sending out on a Monday and a Wednesday and see which generates more engagement – when doing this be sure to send the same email and use the exact same subject line so that you are only testing the effectiveness of the day sent and not the email content.
+This is unique to all businesses so the only way to work out the best time of day and best day of the week to send your emails is to test, analyse the results and test again eg you could A/B split test your email by sending out on a Monday and a Wednesday and see which generates more engagement – when doing this be sure to send the same email and use the exact same subject line so that you are only testing the effectiveness of the day sent and not the email copy.

 Test your emails to get it right

 There is no magic bullet for getting email marketing right.
 The best way to make your email marketing successful is to test and analyse the results and retest.
 By using A/B testing, you can determine the most effective email subject lines, best design elements, email copy and best time of the day or day of the week to send your email.
-However make sure you are only testing one element at a time as changing too many factors at once will skew your test results and you will not know which factor made the impact.
-See improve your email marketing campaigns.
+However make sure you are only testing one element at a time as changing too many factors at once will skew your test results and you will not know which factor or factors made the impact.
+See measure performance and improve your email marketing campaigns.